Skip to main content

 By Dick Levinson

 Dick Levinson has lived in Philadelphia since 1995.
-He is a member of the Editorial Board of The Village View, the monthly Penn’s Village newsletter where he is a frequent contributor.
-He is a Librarian at the Parkway Central Library’s Senior Center.
+He is a frequent contributor to The Village View, the monthly Penn’s Village newsletter.
+He is a librarian at the Parkway Central Library.

 Penn’s Village helps older adults stay active, age in place in their own homes, and engage, connect, and thrive with others in our Village community.
 If you enjoy what you are reading, you can help ensure our continued viability and visibility by sharing this with others.